crispinalan/talkcalendar/README.md

 This has raised the issue of default system themes and icons.
 With Talk Calendar tooltips are used when you hover over an icon button to describe its function.

-Adwaita is the default theme of the GNOME Shell desktop and Gnome seem to be transitioning to using libadwaita, ["the GTK 4 port of libhandy that will play a central role in defining the visual language and user experience of GNOME applications"](https://adrienplazas.com/blog/2021/03/31/introducing-libadwaita.html).
+Adwaita is the default theme of the Gnome shell desktop and Gnome seem to be transitioning to using libadwaita, ["the GTK 4 port of libhandy that will play a central role in defining the visual language and user experience of GNOME applications"](https://adrienplazas.com/blog/2021/03/31/introducing-libadwaita.html).
 Libadwaita describes itself as the ["building blocks for modern GNOME applications"](https://gitlab.gnome.org/GNOME/libadwaita).
 It is not clear to me how this is going to play out with other desktops such as Mate.
 With Gtk 4.0 they say you should ["review your use of icon resources"](https://docs.gtk.org/gtk4/migrating-3to4.html#review-your-use-of-icon-resources) which is another thing to consider in future releases.

 Talk Calendar has been tested with Fedora 34 Gnome live edition as shown in the screenshot below.
-Flite is not installed by default and so the Flite package along with ALSA has be installed to run Talk Calendar.
+With Fedora, Flite is not installed by default and so the Flite package along with ALSA has be installed to run Talk Calendar.
 Install these packages using the commands below.

 ```
 sudo dnf install -y flite